-The Great Martyr Demetrius the Myrrh-gusher of Thessalonica was the son of a Roman proconsul in Thessalonica.
+The Great Martyr Demetrios the Myrrh-gusher of Thessalonica was the son of a Roman proconsul in Thessalonica.
 Three centuries had elapsed and Roman paganism, spiritually shattered and defeated by the multitude of martyrs and confessors of the Savior, intensified its persecutions.
-The parents of St Demetrius were secretly Christians, and he was baptized and raised in the Christian Faith in a secret church in his father's home,
+The parents of St Demetrios were secretly Christians, and he was baptized and raised in the Christian Faith in a secret church in his father's home,

-By the time Demetrius had reached maturity and his father had died, the emperor Galerius Maximian had ascended the throne (305).
-Maximian, confident in Demetrius' education as well as his administrative and military abilities, appointed him to his father's position as proconsul of the Thessalonica district.
+By the time Demetrios had reached maturity and his father had died, the emperor Galerius Maximian had ascended the throne (305).
+Maximian, confident in Demetrios' education as well as his administrative and military abilities, appointed him to his father's position as proconsul of the Thessalonica district.
 The main tasks of this young commander were to defend the city from barbarians and to eradicate Christianity.
 The emperor's policy regarding Christians was expressed simply, "Put to death anyone who calls on the name of Christ."
 The emperor did not suspect that by appointing Demetrius he had provided a way for him to lead many people to Christ.

-Accepting the appointment, Demetrius returned to Thessalonica and immediately confessed and glorified our Lord Jesus Christ.
+Accepting the appointment, Demetrios returned to Thessalonica and immediately confessed and glorified our Lord Jesus Christ.
 Instead of persecuting and executing Christians, he began to teach the Christian Faith openly to the inhabitants of the city and to overthrow pagan customs and idolatry.
 The compiler of his Life, St Simeon Metaphrastes (November 9), says that because of his teaching zeal he became "a second Apostle Paul" for Thessalonica, particularly since "the Apostle to the Gentiles" once founded at this city the first community of believers (1 Thess. and 2 Thess.).

-The Lord also destined St Demetrius to follow the holy Apostle Paul as a martyr.
+The Lord also destined St Demetrios to follow the holy Apostle Paul as a martyr.
 When Maximian learned that the newly-appointed proconsul was a Christian, and that he had converted many Roman subjects to Christianity, the rage of the emperor know no bounds.
 Returning from a campaign in the Black Sea region, the emperor decided to lead his army through Thessalonica, determined to massacre the Christians.

-Learning of this, St Demetrius ordered his faithful servant Lupus to distribute his wealth to the poor saying, "Distribute my earthly riches among them, for we shall seek heavenly riches for ourselves."
+Learning of this, St Demetrios ordered his faithful servant Lupus to distribute his wealth to the poor saying, "Distribute my earthly riches among them, for we shall seek heavenly riches for ourselves."
 He began to pray and fast, preparing himself for martyrdom.

-When the emperor came into the city, he summoned Demetrius, who boldly confessed himself a Christian and denounced the falsehood and futility of Roman polytheism.
+When the emperor came into the city, he summoned Demetrios, who boldly confessed himself a Christian and denounced the falsehood and futility of Roman polytheism.
 Maximian gave orders to lock up the confessor in prison.
 An angel appeared to him, comforting and encouraging him.

 Meanwhile the emperor amused himself by staging games in the circus.
 His champion was a German by the name of Lyaeos.
 He challenged Christians to wrestle with him on a platform built over the upturned spears of the victorious soldiers.
-A brave Christian named Nestor went to the prison to his advisor Demetrius and requested a blessing to fight the barbarian.
+A brave Christian named Nestor went to the prison to his advisor Demetrios and requested a blessing to fight the barbarian.
 With the blessing and prayers of Demetrius, Nestor prevailed over the fierce German and hurled him from the platform onto the spears of the soldiers, just as the murderous pagan would have done with the Christian.
-The enraged commander ordered the execution of the holy Martyr Nestor (October 27) and sent a guard to the prison to kill St Demetrius.
+The enraged commander ordered the execution of the holy Martyr Nestor (October 27) and sent a guard to the prison to kill St Demetrios.

 At dawn on October 26, 306 soldiers appeared in the saint's underground prison and ran him through with lances.
-His faithful servant, St Lupus, gathered up the blood-soaked garment of St Demetrius, and he took the imperial ring from his finger, a symbol of his high status, and dipped it in the blood.
-With the ring and other holy things sanctified by the blood of St Demetrius, St Lupus began to heal the infirm.
+His faithful servant, St Lupus, gathered up the blood-soaked garment of St Demetrios, and he took the imperial ring from his finger, a symbol of his high status, and dipped it in the blood.
+With the ring and other holy things sanctified by the blood of St Demetrios, St Lupus began to heal the infirm.
 The emperor issued orders to arrest and kill him.

-During the reign of St Constantine (306-337), a church was built over the grave of St Demetrius.
+During the reign of St Constantine (306-337), a church was built over the grave of St Demetrios.
 A hundred years later, during the construction of a majestic new church on the old spot, the incorrupt relics of the holy martyr were uncovered.
-Since the seventh century a miraculous flow of fragrant myrrh has been found beneath the crypt of the Great Martyr Demetrius, so he is called "the Myrrh-gusher."
+Since the seventh century a miraculous flow of fragrant myrrh has been found beneath the crypt of the Great Martyr Demetrios, so he is called "the Myrrh-gusher."

 Several times, those venerating the holy wonderworker tried to bring his holy relics, or a part of them, to Constantinople.
-Invariably, St Demetrius made it clear that he would not permit anyone to remove even a portion of his relics.
+Invariably, St Demetrios made it clear that he would not permit anyone to remove even a portion of his relics.

 It is interesting that among the barbarians threatening the Romans, Slavs occupied an important place, in particular those settling upon the Thessalonian peninsula.
-Some even believe that the parents of St Demetrius were of Slavic descent.
+Some even believe that the parents of St Demetrios were of Slavic descent.
 While advancing towards the city, pagan Slavs were repeatedly turned away by the apparition of a threatening radiant youth, going around on the walls and inspiring terror in the enemy soldiers.
-Perhaps this is why the name of St Demetrius was particularly venerated among the Slavic nations after they were enlightened by the Gospel.
-On the other hand, the Greeks dismiss the notion of St Demetrius being a Slavic saint.
+Perhaps this is why the name of St Demetrios was particularly venerated among the Slavic nations after they were enlightened by the Gospel.
+On the other hand, the Greeks dismiss the notion of St Demetrios being a Slavic saint.

 One of the most precious depictions of the saint, a fresco on a column of the Vladimir Dormition cathedral, was painted by the holy Iconographer Andrew Rublev (July 4).

-The family of St Alexander Nevsky (November 23 also venerated St Demetrius.
+The family of St Alexander Nevsky (November 23 also venerated St Demetrios.
 St Alexander named his eldest son in honor of the holy Great Martyr.
-His younger son, Prince Daniel of Moscow (March 4), built a temple dedicated to the holy Great Martyr Demetrius in the 1280s.
+His younger son, Prince Daniel of Moscow (March 4), built a temple dedicated to the holy Great Martyr Demetrios in the 1280s.
 This was the first stone church in the Moscow Kremlin.
 Later in 1326, under Ivan Kalita, it was taken down and the Dormition cathedral was built in its place.

-The memory of St Demetrius of Thessalonica is historically associated in Rus with the military, patriotism and the defense of the country.
+The memory of St Demetrios of Thessalonica is historically associated in Rus with the military, patriotism and the defense of the country.
 This is apparent by the saint's depiction on icons as a soldier in plumed armor, with a spear and sword in hand.
-There is a scroll (in later depictions) on which is written the prayer of St Demetrius for the salvation of the people of Thessalonica, "Lord, do not permit the city or the people perish.
+There is a scroll (in later depictions) on which is written the prayer of St Demetrios for the salvation of the people of Thessalonica, "Lord, do not permit the city or the people perish.
 If You save the city and the people, I shall be saved with them.
 If they perish, I also perish with them."

-"He [Great Prince Demetrius] worried much about the churches of God, and he held the territory of the Russian land by his bravery: he conquered many enemies who had risen against us, and he protected his glorious city Moscow with wondrous walls. ...The land of Russia prospered during the years of his reign."
+"He [Great Prince Demetrios] worried much about the churches of God, and he held the territory of the Russian land by his bravery: he conquered many enemies who had risen against us, and he protected his glorious city Moscow with wondrous walls. ...The land of Russia prospered during the years of his reign."

-By the prayers of his Heavenly patron, the holy warrior Demetrius of Thessalonica, Great Prince Demetrius, in addition to his brilliant military victories, also gained the further prominence of Russia.
+By the prayers of his Heavenly patron, the holy warrior Demetrios of Thessalonica, Great Prince Demetrios, in addition to his brilliant military victories, also gained the further prominence of Russia.
 He repelled the onslaught of the Lithuanian armies of Olgerd (1368, 1373), he routed the Tatar army of Begich at the River Vozha (1378), and he smashed the military might of all the Golden Horde at the Battle of Kulikovo Field on September 8, 1380 (the Feast of the Nativity of the Most Holy Theotokos), set between the Rivers Don and Nepryadva.
-The Battle of Kulikovo, for which the nation calls him Demetrius of the Don, became the first Russian national deed, rallying the spiritual power of the Russian nation around Moscow.
+The Battle of Kulikovo, for which the nation calls him Demetrios of the Don, became the first Russian national deed, rallying the spiritual power of the Russian nation around Moscow.
 The "Zadonschina," an inspiring historic poem written by the priest Sophronius of Ryazem (1381) is devoted to this event.

-The St Demetrius Memorial Saturday was established for churchwide remembrance of the soldiers who fell in the Battle of Kulidovo.
-This memorial service was held for the first time at the Trinity-St Sergius monastery on October 20, 1380 by St Sergius of Radonezh, in the presence of Great Prince Demetrius of the Don.
+The St Demetrios Memorial Saturday was established for churchwide remembrance of the soldiers who fell in the Battle of Kulidovo.
+This memorial service was held for the first time at the Trinity-St Sergius monastery on October 20, 1380 by St Sergius of Radonezh, in the presence of Great Prince Demetrios of the Don.
 It is an annual remembrance of the heroes of the Battle of Kulikovo, among whom are the schemamonks Alexander (Peresvet) and Andrew (Oslyab).

 Apolytikion in the Third Tone